highchair/artinruins-com/_property/35-claverick-st.md

 The project team would like to thank Michael Viveiros from Durkee, Brown, Viveiros & Werenfels Architects; Chris Maury, Justin Bernard, David Presbrey, and Aimee Kingston from Shawmut Design and Construction; and the City of Providence Department of Planning and Development.

-_— Captured on March 6, 2022 from an Archive.org capture at https://web.archive.org/web/20150324220348/http://ppsri.org/preservation-awards/johnson-wales-university-s-center-for-physician-assistant-studies-rehabilitation-award_
+_— Captured on March 6, 2022 from an Archive.org snapshot at https://web.archive.org/web/20150324220348/http://ppsri.org/preservation-awards/johnson-wales-university-s-center-for-physician-assistant-studies-rehabilitation-award_

 ### In the News